Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

 Hannity’s response?
 “Unbelievable,” which is true, but not in the way he meant it.

 Nunes’s contributions were similarly misinformed.
 “Clearly anyone able to get into the White House, no matter who the president is, is something that is unprecedented.
 Those should be the most guarded communications in this country,” he said, suggesting that the data had been obtained illicitly, which no one, including Durham, has alleged.
 He later wondered how contractors could have communications of Americans all over the country, including the sitting president.
 Beyond the apparent inaccuracy of the “in the White House” part, this is not any collection of “communications.”
-It is, instead, log files of domain-name lookups that contractors and researchers use to track bad behavior online.
+It is, instead, log files of domain name lookups that contractors and researchers use to track bad behavior online.
 (I wrote more about this on Monday.)

 Again, this is what Fox News is airing well after any responsible news outlet and responsible journalists should know better.